whomble/EnderSpark/README.md

 <img src="Photos/CAD.jpg" width="400">

-This is the CAD of the first version, the extruder (nema 17 + a brass cylinder) is pulling the wire all the way from the tensionner.
+This is the CAD of the second version, the extruder (nema 17 + a brass cylinder) is pulling the wire all the way from the tensionner.
 The tensionner conssit of two all bearing pressing into each other like a 3D printer extruder, the sping can b adjust to block more the wire and provide more tension.
 Then, the wire need to be guided very precisely, for the upper guide I use a off the shelf rubis nozzle with a plastic nozzle around it for watercooling.
 The lower guide is a ceramic ball bearing with a PLA spacer and a .4mm brass nozzle to push the wire against the spacer.
-The two other ball bearings (ceramic for the lower one and steel with plastic cover for the upper one) just guie the wire to the extruder.
+The two other ball bearings (ceramic for the lower one and steel with plastic cover for the upper one) just guide the wire to the extruder.

 The ball bearings needs to be in ceramic for three reason:
 1. Corosion